Mehcanic/project-4-frontend/README.md

 ## Brief

-- Work in a team, using git to code collaboratively.
 - Build a full-stack application by making our own backend and front-end
 - Use an Express API to serve our data from a Mongo database
 - Consume our API with a separate front-end built with React